Dr. Anna Cherubino, DSc, M.A., LMHC, LCPC

 Expressive Arts Psychotherapist

-Anna Cherubino is a Licensed Mental Health Counselor (LMHC in Massachusetts and New York), Licensed Clinical Professional Counselor (LCPC in Maine), and an Expressive Arts Psychotherapist.
-She has ten years of experience providing counseling to children, youth, and adults.
-Additionally, Anna is certified in Child Parent Psychotherapy (CPP), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and Parenting Journey.
+Dr. Anna Cherubino is a Licensed Mental Health Counselor (LMHC in Massachusetts and New York), Licensed Clinical Professional Counselor (LCPC in Maine), and an Expressive Arts Psychotherapist, with twelve years of experience providing counseling to children, youth, and adults.
+Additionally, Dr. Anna is certified in Child Parent Psychotherapy (CPP), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and Parenting Journey.

 Practice Emphasis